Sharp Restricted Isometry Property Bounds for Low-rank Matrix Recovery Problems with Corrupted Measurements: Proofs of Main Results

-and $\norm{\mathbf A^\top w} \leq \epsilon$ will together imply the inequality \eqref{eq:ineq2}. \end{lemma}
+and $\norm{\mathbf A^Tw} \leq \epsilon$ will together imply the inequality \eqref{eq:ineq2}. \end{lemma}

-The proofs of both Lemma~\ref{lem:case2} and the local guarantee in Theorem~\ref{thm:local_r} later generalize the proof of the absence of spurious local minima for the noiseless problem in \citep{zhang2019sharp}.
-Our innovation here is to develop new techniques to analyze approximate optimality conditions for the solutions because unlike the noiseless problem the local minimizers of the noisy one are only approximate second-order critical points of the distance function $\|\mathcal A(XX^\top )-b\|^2$.
-For a fixed matrix $\hat X$ and fixed constants $\epsilon>0$ and $\kappa \geq 0$, one can find an operator $\hat{\mathcal A}$ satisfying the $(\delta,r+r^*)$-$\RIP$ property with the smallest possible $\delta$ such that $\hat X$ and $\hat{\mathcal A}$ satisfy the conditions \eqref{eq:foc} and \eqref{eq:soc} stated in Lemma~\ref{lem:necessary} (with $\norm{\mathbf A^\top w}$ replaced by $\epsilon$).
-Let $\delta^*(\hat X)$ be the RIP constant of the found measurement operator $\hat{\mathcal A}$ in this worst-case scenario.
-Then, for any instance of the problem \eqref{eqn:main_problem_1} with the linear operator $\mathcal A$ satisfying the $(\delta,r+r^*)$-$\RIP$ property and the noise $w$ satisfying $\norm{\mathbf A^\top w} \leq \epsilon$, if $\hat X$ is an approximate second-order critical point to this instance satisfying the conditions listed in Lemma~\ref{lem:case2}, we can ensure that $\delta \geq \delta^*(\hat X)$ by the definition of $\delta^*(\hat X)$.
-As we will elaborate in the proof below, since $\delta^*(\hat X)$ can be lower-bounded analytically in terms of $\norm{\hat X\hat X^\top -M^*}_F$, this will lead to an upper bound on the distance $\norm{\hat X\hat X^\top -M^*}_F$.
+The proofs of both Lemma~\ref{lem:case2} and the local guarantee in Theorem~\ref{thm:local_r} generalize the proof of the absence of spurious local minima for the noiseless problem in \citet{zhang2020many,Zhang2021-p}.
+Our innovation here is to develop new techniques to analyze approximate optimality conditions for the solutions because unlike the noiseless problem the local minimizers of the noisy one are only approximate second-order critical points of the distance function $\|\mathcal A(XX^T)-b\|^2$.
+For a fixed solution $\hat X$ and noise $w$, one can find an operator $\hat{\mathcal A}$ satisfying the $\delta$-$\RIP_{2r}$ property with the smallest possible $\delta$ such that $\hat X$ and $\hat{\mathcal A}$ satisfy the necessary conditions stated in Lemma~\ref{lem:necessary}.
+Let $\delta^*(\hat X)$ be the RIP constant of the found measurement operator $\hat{\mathcal A}$ in the worst-case scenario.
+Then, if $\hat X$ in Lemma~\ref{lem:case2} is a solution of the current problem with the linear operator $\mathcal A$ satisfying the $\delta$-$\RIP_{2r}$ property, it holds that $\delta \geq \delta^*(\hat X)$, which can further lead to an upper bound on the distance $\norm{\hat X\hat X^T-M^*}_F$.

-\begin{proof}[Proof of Lemma~\ref{lem:case2}] The variable $\delta^*(\hat X)$ defined above is the optimal value of the following optimization problem: